 Atarin’s Delve is the fourth adventure for the Chronicles of Ahmerth setting and it is the weakest entry in the series.
 It’s not a bad adventure but its fairly inconsequential when compared with entries like Blood Moon Rising or the stellar Inn of Lost Heroes.
 The adventure is only 12 pages long but it’s how you use those pages that counts.

 Do you see how much backstory was required for a 15 room dungeon?
 Not a promising start.
 There are two entrances but it is extremely likely the party will enter via the caverns the archeologist was excavating as they are clearly marked with a flag.
-The map is actually excellent (credit goes to the superb Dyson Logos), avoiding any hint of linearity in favour of winding, branching passages, secret doors and appropriately interconnected caverns.
+The map is actually excellent (credit goes to the superb Dyson Logos), avoiding any hint of linearity in favor of winding, branching passages, secret doors and appropriately interconnected caverns.

 The room descriptions commit a cardinal sin by spelling out exactly what the purpose of the room ONCE WAS and was once used for before moving on to the actual content now.
 But what the rooms were once used for is hardly relevant to the rest of the adventure.
 Look at this example:

 Once the main gathering place of the cathla tribe, the cultists have turned this chamber into a ready room where they prepare for various lakeside rituals.
 The walls are covered with murals portraying beautiful blue men and women with webbed hands and feet, cavorting shamelessly through the water under the lustful gaze of the Blue Lady.
 This was a depiction of cathla life, as envisioned by Lord Apperson.